Skip to main content

 1. Assessment and Diagnosis

-One nurse practitioner skill that is distinct from essential nursing skills is patient assessment and diagnostic reasoning.
-NPs must be able to conduct a comprehensive physical exam and order diagnostics tests when necessary to get a full picture of a patient’s health.
-With this information, they should be able to make a list of potential differential diagnoses to determine the best workup, treatment plan and follow up care.
+Patient assessment and diagnostic reasoning are among the required skills of a nurse practitioner that go beyond an RN’s duties.
+NPs must be able to conduct a comprehensive physical exam and order diagnostic tests when necessary to get a full picture of a patient’s health.
+With this information, they should be able to make a list of potential differential diagnoses to determine the best workup, treatment plan and follow-up care.
 NPs must be able to interpret data from the history and physical as well as diagnostic results to inform their decisions about treatment.

 NPs must be able to formulate treatment plans for their patients.
-This advanced practice nurse skill can require consideration of many factors such as a patient’s personal and family medical history, lifestyle, culture, financial hardships, familial obligations, religious beliefs, allergies, sensitivities and more.
-NPs need to use critical thinking skills to shape treatment plans that meet the unique needs of the individual patient to promote optimal health outcomes.
+This advanced practice nurse skill can require factors such as a patient’s personal and family medical history, lifestyle, culture, financial hardships, familial obligations, religious beliefs, allergies and sensitivities.
+NPs need to use critical thinking skills and cultural competency to shape treatment plans that meet the unique needs of the individual patient to promote optimal health outcomes.
 A treatment plan is only as good as the consistency with which the patient follows it, and NPs must consider how easy or difficult it will be for a patient to incorporate treatment into their lifestyle.

 3. Patient Education

-One essential nursing skill that is also a nurse practitioner skill is patient education.
+Another essential nurse practitioner skill is patient education.
 Nurses of all levels of seniority and specialty must be skilled in providing patient education.
-They do this by explaining procedures and after-care instructions, describing medical conditions in terms that patients can understand and educating patients on treatment plans.
-Especially in chronic disease management, NPs must educate patients on the ways their lifestyle can impact their condition and counsel them on lifestyle modification.
+They do this by explaining procedures and aftercare, describing medical conditions in terms that patients can understand and educating patients on treatment plans.
+Especially in chronic disease management — a condition that afflicts roughly 6 in 10 adults — NPs must educate patients on the ways their lifestyle can impact their condition and counsel them on lifestyle modification.
 Good patient education is critical to patient health outcomes because patients who understand their condition and treatment plan are more likely to adhere to treatment.

 Scientific and Analytical Nurse Practitioner Skills